 The inner forward primer is 3 and the inner reverse primer is 2.

 The location of all four primers are shown in the figure below,

-Here, the inner primer 2 and 3 contain the mutation/ mismatched bases at the end.
-The amplification process in the nested PCR is completed in two rounds of amplification.
+Here, the inner primers 2 and 3 contain the mutation/ mismatched bases at the end.
+The entire amplification process occurs in two rounds and so it generates two different amplification products.

-In the first round of amplification, primer 1-2 and primer 3-4 creates two different PCR products.
+In the first round of amplification, primer 1-2 and primer 3-4 create two different PCR products.

 In the inverse PCR, the primers amplify the fragment other than the target sequence.
-Which means, it amplifies in the reverse orientation.
+This means it amplifies in the reverse orientation.

-The method is used for inserting mutation into the plasmid having a gene of our interest.
+The method is used for deletion mutation into the plasmid having a gene of our interest.
 The high fidelity DNA polymerase is used to do the amplification as well as to linearise the circular plasmid DNA.
-Once the mutation is inserted, the 5′ phosphorylated end of the primers allows the ligation of the linear DNA.

-Read more our inverse PCR: Inverse PCR: Principle, Procedure, Protocol and Applications
+Read more about our inverse PCR: Inverse PCR: Principle, Procedure, Protocol and Applications

-These three methods are most popular for the site-directed mutagenesis.
-Now take look at some of the components used in the PCR reaction, especially for the site-directed mutagenesis.
+These three methods are most popular for site-directed mutagenesis.
+Now take a look at some of the components used in the PCR reaction, especially for the site-directed mutagenesis.